 If your career is going well, you may be earning a good — or very good — salary.
 But there is a possible drawback to your success: You might not be able to contribute to a Roth IRA.
 However, you may still be able to reap the benefits of this powerful retirement savings vehicle.

-When you contribute after-tax dollars to a Roth IRA, your earnings grow tax free, and withdrawals are also tax-free, provided you follow the IRS rules for a tax- and penalty-free withdrawal.
+When you contribute after-tax dollars to a Roth IRA, any earnings grow tax free, and withdrawals are also tax free, provided you follow the IRS rules for a tax- and penalty-free withdrawal.
 A Roth IRA is one of very few investment vehicles that offers this type of tax treatment.

 If your income exceeds these limits, you might want to consider what’s known as a backdoor Roth IRA.
 This isn’t a separate type of IRA but rather a strategy to gain the tax advantages offered by a Roth IRA.